Editorial: Living wage leaves little room to spare - BC Local News

-The latest calculations for the living wage in Victoria puts it at $20.50 per hour.
+The latest calculations for the living wage in the Comox Valley puts it at $16.59 per hour.
 Define living.

-Calculated by the Community Social Planning Council of Greater Victoria, the model considered a family with both parents working and two children.
-After shelter, clothing, food, transportation and medical expenses, a paltry $6.18 would be left over each year.

-Enough for a coffee, maybe two, depending on where you like to get your caffeine fix.
-But what about when your car breaks down, when your hydro costs soar, when ICBC decides to increase your rates, when avocados jump from 79 cents a piece to $2.49?
+Calculated by the Living Wage for Families Campaign, the Canadian Centre for Policy Alternatives’ BC office, and the First Call: BC Child and Youth Advocacy Coalition, the model considered a family with both parents working and two children.
+At that wage, after shelter, clothing, food, transportation and medical expenses, there might be enough left over for a coffee, maybe two, depending on where you like to get your caffeine fix.
+But what about when your car breaks down, when your hydro costs soar, when ICBC decides to increase your rates, when avocados jump from 79 cents apiece to $2.49?
 And if one of the bread winners happens to become ill, all bets are off.

-The largest demographic in Greater Victoria is what is now called the “working poor.”
+Considering the service industry is the main economic driver of this community, a large demographic in the Comox Valley is what is now called the “working poor.”
 Along with buzzwords like “affordable” and “living wage,” it’s a relative term.
 It seems impossible that some group calculator somewhere can hit the equal button and accurately represent the struggles of full-time working people in 2018.

 There is a reason our food banks and other social support services around the region are finding themselves busier every year.